RadSplat: Radiance Field-Informed Gaussian Splatting for Robust Real-Time Rendering with 900+ FPS: Method

 where $\tau_j$ is the transmittance, $\alpha_j$ the alpha value for $\mathbf{x}_j$, and $\delta_j = {\left|\left|\mathbf{x}_{j+1} - \mathbf{x}_j \right|\right|}_2$ the distance between neighboring sample points.
 In Neural Radiance Fields~\cite{mildenhall2020nerf}, $f$ is parameterized as an MLP with ReLU activation $f_\theta$ and the network parameters $\theta$ are optimized using gradient descent on the reconstruction loss:

 where $\br \in \cR_\text{batch}$ are batches of rays sampled from the set of all pixels / rays $\cR$.
 To further boost training time and quality, \zipnerf{}~\cite{Barron2023zipnerf} uses multisampling and an efficient multi-resolution grid backbone~\cite{mueller2022instant}.
-Due to the state-of-the-art performance, we adopt \zipnerf{} as our radiance field prior.
+Due to the state-of-the-art performance, we adopt \zipnerf{} as our radiance field prior (see supp.\ mat.\ for a comparison to an INGP~\cite{mueller2022instant} backbone).

 \boldparagraph{Robust Optimization on Real-World Data} Real-world captures often contain effects such as lighting and exposure variation or motion blur.
 Crucial for the success of neural fields on such in-the-wild data~\cite{brualla2021wild} is the use of Generative Latent Optimization~\cite{Bojanowski2018glo} (GLO) embedding vectors or related techniques.
-More specifically, a per-image latent vector is optimized along with the neural field that enables explaining away these view-dependent effects
+More specifically, a per-image latent vector is optimized along with the neural field that enables explaining away these image- and view-dependent effects

 where $\{ \mathbf{l}_i\}_{i=1}^{N}$ indicates the set of GLO vectors and $N$ the number of input images.
 This allows the model to express appearance changes captured in the input images without introducing wrong geometry such as floating artifacts.
 At test time, images can be rendered with a constant latent vector (usually the zero vector) to obtain stable and high-quality view synthesis.
 For all experiments, we follow~\cite{Barron2023zipnerf} and optimize a per-image latent vector representing an affine transformation for the bottleneck vector in the \zipnerf{} representation.